roman-milk/roman-milk.github.io/black-cock.md

  That night, after dinner, Marcia asked, "Going through withdrawal, slut?"

  I smiled, Carol gone to the lake for the weekend, "Yes, Mistress."
-Report_Story #7